tommyamm/english/README.md

 ## 💻 Installation

-To install the application, navigate to the project's root directory and run the `install.sh` script:
+To install the tool, navigate to the project's root directory and run the `install.sh` script:

 ```bash
 cd /path/to/english